Claude Code Plugin

 Hooks

-The plugin configures two hooks that run automatically:
+The plugin configures three hooks that run automatically:

 SessionStart